vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/venkaTanAthaH/stotram/nyAsa-tilakam/sarva-prastutiH.md

 **Commentary**

-This is a slOkam to celebrate the mind set of SvanishtAs who believe firmly that Aathma Yaathrai is Bhagavadh adheenam and stay from any attempts at Sva-rakshaNam.
+This is a shloka to celebrate the mind set of SvanishtAs who believe firmly that Aathma Yaathrai is Bhagavadh adheenam and stay from any attempts at Sva-rakshaNam.
 For them, “sva-pravrutti nivrutti is Prapatthi” \(i.e.\), cessation from personal efforts at Sva-rakshaNam after Prapatthi lest their Prapatthi performed earlier would become null and void.
 The upadEsam of MokshArtha Prapatthi is done only once.

 </details>